pachyderm/pachyderm/doc/docs/master/hub/manage-entities/manage-organizations.md

 # Manage Organizations

 !!! note
-    Organizations are available for paid accounts.
+    Organizations are available in paid accounts.

 An organization is a collection of users that are associated with the same entity, such as a company, and belong to the same billing